 Known as the Edinburgh of the South, Dunedin City has a heavy Scottish influence.
 Surrounded by rugged coastal plains and windswept beaches it’s home to an eclectic mix of historical and modern architecture as well as industrial technology.
 Renowned for its Flemish Baroque-inspired ‘gingerbread house’ Railway Station, this university town is bustling with life.
 Head to the Saturday farmers market held in the aforementioned railway grounds for a taste of organic produce, handmade crepes and local honey.
 Explore the many cafes and wine bars in The Octagon, then continue on a self-guided walking tour of the internationally acclaimed Street Art dotted around the city.
 Drive to the coast and watch the freighters passing in the distance while you sunbathe, or hire a mountain bike and test your legs on one of the many trails available in the area.
 For a more immersive historical experience, follow the coast to New Zealand's only castle, Larnach Castle.
 On your way back be sure to head to the Otago Peninsula to see the largest mainland Albatross colony in the world.

-Today you'll explore the wildlife and history of the Otago Peninsula.
-You'll be welcomed to the MV Monarch for a wildlife cruise around Taiaroa Head, home to the world's only mainland nesting site for royal albatross.
-Scattered along the rocks you'll also see New Zealand fur seals basking in the sun and possibly New Zealand sea lions on the beach.
-In the water you may also see penguins, dolphins and other marine birds.
-Back on land you'll take a guided tour of New Zealand's only castle, Larnach Castle built in 1871.
+Today you'll explore the wildlife and history of the Otago Peninsula You'll be welcomed to the MV Monarch for a wildlife cruise around Taiaroa Head, home to the world's only mainland nesting site for royal albatross.
+Scattered along the rocks you'll also see fur seals basking in the sun and possibly sea lions on the beach.
+In the water, you may also see penguins, dolphins, and other marine birds.
+Back on land, you'll take a guided tour of New Zealand's only castle, Larnach Castle built in 1871.
 Learn of the scandals and history of the castle and explore the beautiful garden of international significance.
-Your final stop of the day is to The Otango Peninsula Eco Restoration Allaince (formally Penguin Place), a natural nesting site for the rarest penguin in the world, the Yellow Eyed Penguin.
+Your final stop of the day is to The Otago Peninsula Eco Restoration Alliance (formally Penguin Place), a natural nesting site for the rarest penguin in the world, the Yellow Eyed Penguin.

 Your accommodation: Motel on York